dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

 By providing a code block, you're giving `my_loop` something-a chunk of code-to which it can yield control.
 When the method yields to the block, the code in the block runs, and then control returns to the method.
 Yielding isn't the same as returning from a method.
 Yielding takes place while the method is still running.
 After the code block executes, control returns to the method at the statement immediately following the call to `yield`.

 The code block is part of the method call-that is, part of its syntax.
 This is an important point: a code block isn't an argument.
 The arguments to methods are the arguments.
 The code block is the code block.
-They're two separate construts.
+They're two separate constructs.
 You can see the logic behind the distinction if you look at the full picture of how method calls are put together.

 ### *The anatomy of the method call* ###
 Every method call in Ruby has the following syntax: